 - provide research that will facilitate the BAI in meeting the needs of viewers and listeners in Ireland.

 One of the most recent commissions has been a project on the importance of broadcast media to those of the Irish diaspora carried out by the IT Carlow and UCD.

 Previous Research Activities

 On completion of any research activity, the BAI publishes the outcomes including posting the reports to the publications section of this website.
-The following is a list of the reports issued this year.
+The following is a list of the most recent reports issued.